Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 ⚔️ Betrayal at Baldur's Gate by Avalon Hill

-🛒 Check Price on Amazon
+🛒 Check Availability on Amazon

 What Is Betrayal at Baldur's Gate?

 Betrayal at Baldur's Gate is a semi-cooperative exploration and hidden traitor game for 3 to 6 players.
-Players choose from 12 pre-generated adventurers — each with unique D&D abilities — and explore Baldur's Gate by drawing tiles, revealing new city streets and underground catacombs.
+Players choose from 12 pre-generated D&D adventurers — each with unique abilities — and explore Baldur's Gate by drawing tiles, revealing new city streets and underground catacombs.

 The Two Phases